 Hathersage Hilly – Sprint Triathlon

 I stumbled upon the Hathersage Hilly back in early 2014.
-I’d over indulged at Christmas on the usual copious amounts of cheese and wine, and needed to drop some weight.
+I’d over indulged at Christmas on copious amounts of cheese and wine so I needed to drop some weight.
 My sedentary office job was not going to help me.

 I’d never raced in a triathlon before, but on finding out about the Hilly I thought I’d give it a go.
 It all seemed doable with over the 5 months before the event to train.